-The upcoming 2018 growing season sees us continuing to provide opportunities for budding farmers.
-The turn-key garden lease opportunity to a qualified leaseholder (see a recent Post for more details) has been filled for 2018!
-Anne is returning next season with her two boys to offer the finest, nutrient-dense, locally grown organic vegetables.
+The upcoming 2019 growing season sees us continuing to provide opportunities for budding farmers.
+The turn-key garden lease opportunity to a qualified leaseholder (see a recent Post for more details) has been filled for 2019!
+Anne is returning for her third season with her two boys to offer the finest, nutrient-dense, locally grown organic vegetables.